kimhyebeen/HBRadarChart/README.md

 [![License](https://img.shields.io/cocoapods/l/HBRadarChart.svg?style=flat)](https://cocoapods.org/pods/HBRadarChart)
 [![Platform](https://img.shields.io/cocoapods/p/HBRadarChart.svg?style=flat)](https://cocoapods.org/pods/HBRadarChart)

-HBRadarChart provided polygonal shaped radar charts.
+HBRadarChart provides radar charts with polygonal shapes such as pentagon.
+This helps to show 5 data in radar chart.
+It can be represented by lines only, or by colored polygons.

 ## Example